 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.61% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One downside of living in Edgewood is that it can take a long time to commute to work.
-In Edgewood, the average commute to work is 30.22 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly borough.
-Many of Edgewood’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Edgewood, however, the average commute to work is quite long.
+On average, people spend 30.22 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Despite being a small borough, Edgewood has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.